-Gender Identity

 What is your gender?

 What pronouns do you want us to use?

-☐ He/Him
+□ He/Him

-☐ She/Her
+□ She/Her

-☐ They/Them
+□ They/Them

-☐ Other
+□ Other

 ☐ I don't know what this question is asking

 ☐ Prefer not to answer

+a Prefer flot to answer

 Nondiscrimination notice:

 We cannot treat people unfairly in any of our services or programs because of a person's age, color, disability, gender identity, marital status, national origin, race, religion, sex or sexual orientation.